-A: Again, NI 24-101 is generally a principles-based rule and does not prescribe how you match trades.
-In assessing any trade matching process, you may want to consider how it fits into your firm's overall back-office processes and how it fits with your trade-matching parties' systems in the long term.
+A: As noted, NI 24-101 is generally a principles-based rule and does not prescribe how you match trades.
+In assessing any trade matching process, you may want to consider how it fits into your firm's overall back-office processes and your trade-matching parties' systems in the long term.

-D. TRADE MATCHING DOCUMENTATION REQUIREMENTS (SECTIONS 3.2 AND 3.4 OF THE INSTRUMENT)
+D. Trade matching documentation (sections 3.2 and 3.4 of the Instrument)

-D-1 Q: Does the Instrument prescribe the form of a trade-matching statement or tradematching agreement?
+D-1 Q: Does the Instrument prescribe the form of a trade-matching statement or trade-matching agreement?